Org Management

 Within an org page, the Members tab allows you to view all the members of the org, invite new members, remove existing members, and update existing members' permission levels.

-• Shared Project Access: The maximum permission the user will have to projects that were shared with the org.
-For example, if this is set to "Contributor" but someone shares a project with the org at an Administrator level, this user will still only have Contributor access, even if other members of this org receive the full Administrator permissions.
+Shared Project Access: The maximum permission the user has to projects shared with the org.
+For example, if this is set to "Contributor" but someone shares a project with the org at an Administrator level, this user retains only Contributor access, even if other members of this org receive the full Administrator permissions.

-If you add a member to the org with billable activities access set to billing allowed, they will have the ability to create new projects billed to the org.
-However, adding the member will not change their default billing account.
-If the user wishes to use the org as their default billing account, they will have to set their own default billing account.
+When you add a member to the org with billable activities access set to billing allowed, they gain the ability to create new projects billed to the org.
+However, adding the member does not change their default billing account.
+To use the org as their default billing account, the user must set it manually.

-The user will receive an email notification informing them that they have been added to the organization.
+The user receives an email notification after being added to the organization.

 Via the CLI